 - 1) Only qualified personnel or licensed electricians should install the WattNode meter.
-The mains voltages of 120 Vac to 600 Vac can be lethal! - 2) Follow all applicable local and national electrical and safety codes. - 3) Install the meter in an electrical enclosure (panel or junction box) or in a limited access electrical room. - 4) Verify that circuit voltages and currents are within the proper range for the meter model. - 5) Use only UL listed or UL recognized current transformers (CTs) with built-in burden resistors, that generate 0.333 Vac (333 millivolts AC) at rated current.
+The mains voltages of 120 Vac to 600 Vac can be lethal! - 2) Follow all applicable local and national electrical and safety codes. - 3) Verify that circuit voltages and currents are within the proper range for the meter model. - 4) Use only UL Listed or UL Recognized current transformers (CTs) with built-in burden resistors, that generate 0.333 Vac (333 millivolts AC) at rated current.
 Do not use current output (ratio) CTs such as 1 amp or 5 amp output CTs: they will destroy the meter and may create a shock hazard.
 See Current Transformers (p.
-55) for CT maximum ratings. - 6) Ensure that the line voltage input leads to the meter are protected by fuses or circuit breakers (not needed for the neutral wire).
+57) for CT maximum ratings. - 5) Ensure that the line voltage input leads to the meter are protected by fuses or circuit breakers (not needed for the neutral wire).
 See Circuit Protection (p.
-18) for details. - 7) Equipment must be disconnected from the HAZARDOUS LIVE voltages before access. - 8) The terminal block screws are not insulated.
-Do not contact metal tools to the screw terminals if the circuit is energized! - 9) Do not place more than one line voltage wire in a screw terminal; use wire nuts instead.
-You may use more than one CT wire or communication interface wire per screw terminal. - 10) Before applying power, check that all the wires are securely installed by tugging on each wire. - 11) Do not install the meter where it may be exposed to temperatures below -30°C or above 55°C, excessive moisture, dust, salt spray, or other contamination.
-The meter requires an environment no worse than pollution degree 2 (normally only non-conductive pollution; occasionally, a temporary conductivity caused by condensation must be expected). - 12) Do not drill mounting holes using the meter as a guide; the drill chuck can damage the screw terminals and metal shavings can fall into the connectors, causing an arc risk. - 13) If the meter is installed incorrectly, the safety protections may be impaired.
+18) for details. - 6) Equipment must be disconnected from the HAZARDOUS LIVE voltages before access. - 7) The terminal block screws are not insulated.
+Do not contact metal tools to the screw terminals if the circuit is energized! - 8) Do not place more than one line voltage wire in a screw terminal; use wire nuts instead.
+You may use more than one CT wire or communication interface wire per screw terminal. - 9) Before applying power, check that all the wires are securely installed by tugging on each wire. - 10) Do not install the meter where it may be exposed to temperatures below -40°C or above 75°C, excessive moisture, dust, salt spray, or other contamination.
+The meter requires an environment no worse than pollution degree 2 (normally only non-conductive pollution; occasionally, a temporary conductivity caused by condensation must be expected). - 11) Do not drill mounting holes using the meter as a guide; the drill chuck can damage the screw terminals and metal shavings can fall into the connectors, causing an arc risk. - 12) If the meter is installed incorrectly, the safety protections may be impaired.